wp-plugins/eog-simplest-share-buttons/readme.txt

 == Description ==
 This plugins allows us to insert share buttons in the single post view, with no loading pain.

-At this moment, it works with Facebook, Google+, Twitter and Whatsapp.
+At this moment, it works with Facebook, Google+, Twitter and Whatsapp (this last only when displaying on mobile devices).

 It has just a few options to configure it, and works fine with no special requirements.

+If you like it, please **rate it** and any review, comment, question or petition will be welcomed.

 == Installation ==
 You can either install the plugin manually or through the wordpress plugin repository.